 Runners are susceptible to overuse injuries including heel pain (plantar fasciitis), Achilles tendonitis, sesamoiditis, neuromas, capsulitis of the second toe, stress fractures, posterior tibial tendonitis (or PTTD), plantar faciitis, and calcaneal apophysitis in children and adolescents.
-As a sports medicine specialist, Dr. Stych can help determine the underlying cause of pain and the best course of treatment.
+As sports medicine specialists, the doctors at Ankle & Foot Associates can help determine the underlying cause of pain and the best course of treatment.
 Custom foot orthotics are used to treat many of these conditions.

 From the repeated pounding that runners’ feet receive on paved surfaces to the side-to-side motion seen in court sports, there’s no question that athletes’ feet and ankles are prime candidates for injuries.
 Whether you participate in sports regularly or are just a “weekend warrior,” be on the lookout for some of these common problems:

 These are one of the most common sports injuries.
 Prompt evaluation and treatment by a foot and ankle surgeon is important because sometimes that “sprain” is actually an ankle fracture, and treatment for these two conditions are very different.
 A doctor can examine your injury and determine what kind of treatment will help you successfully recover.
 Don’t skimp on rehab, either!
 An ankle that has not been properly healed and strengthened is more likely to suffer repeated sprains, leading to chronic ankle instability.